 However, Mintos says it is working on obtaining an official license from the Latvian Financial Market Authority.

-Mediation of loans by loan providers
+Mediation of loans by loan originators

 Mintos has managed to become the largest European P2P platform within 5 years.
 The platform has managed to do this by collaborating with loan originators for loan brokerage.

-The biggest advantage of Mintos for investors is that they can choose from a very wide range of loans.
+The biggest advantage of Mintos for investors is that they can choose from a wide range of loans.
 You can invest in loans that vary by risk, term, country, loan type, and currency.